Vectorworks/developer-scripting/Function Reference/Functions/GetName.md

 ## Description
 Function GetName returns the object name of the referenced object.
 The function returns "None" if the object has no object name.

-A handle to layer may not passed to this routine; to obtain a layer name, use [[VS:GetLName| GetLName]].
+A handle to layer may not passed to this routine; to obtain a layer name, use [ GetLName](GetLName.md).

 ```pascal
 FUNCTION GetName(h : HANDLE): STRING;